oracle-livelabs/security/database/advanced/advanced-security/tde/tde.md

     - This is an Operating System command that bypasses the database to view the data
     - This is called a 'side-channel attack' because the database is unaware of it

-2. Next, **encrypt explicitly** the data by encrypting the entire tablespace using the AES256 encryption algorithm
+2. Next, **encrypt explicitly** the data by encrypting the entire tablespace

     ````
     <copy>./tde_encrypt_tbs.sh</copy>
     ````

     ![TDE](./images/tde-016.png "TDE")

+    **Note:** By default, the syntax is using the AES256 encryption algorithm

 3. Now, try the side-channel attack again